-Teaching chemistry using the HRA method increased students' motivation and satisfaction, improved their approach to chemistry and learning, and supported three dimensions: societal, individual, and vocational.
-In addition, the HRA method improved student achievement in chemistry (Hugerat et al., 2018).

-HRA is an exchange process (a high relevant approach) and LRA is a traditional process (a low relevant approach).
-HRA is based primarily on students’ life experiences, for example, materials used in kitchen chemistry, food chemistry, and others.
-These two approaches were statistically compared.
-The present study suggests that chemistry teachers must make chemistry education "more relevant" in order to increase student motivation.
-The relevance of science education can easily be adapted and interpreted to the field of chemical education as well, since it is part of science education in general, according to the following aspects (Hugerat et al., 2015):
+These two approaches were compared statistically and it was concluded that chemistry teachers should make chemistry education more relevant in order to increase student motivation.
+The relevance of science education can easily be adapted and interpreted to the field of chemical education as well, since it is part of science education in general, according to the three aspects defined above.16

-- The individual dimension: It focuses on adapting the subject the curiosity and interests of the learners, provides students with necessary and useful skills for dealing with their current and future daily lives, and contributes to the development of intellectual skills.

-- The societal dimension: It focuses on preparing students for self-definition and achieving a leading life in society, by understanding the interdependence and interaction of science and society, and by developing skills for social participation and the ability to contribute to the development of a sustainable society.

-- The vocational dimension: focusing on providing orientation for future professions and careers, preparation for additional academic or professional training, and opening up professional opportunities (for example, by receiving courses and achievements sufficient to be accepted to higher education institutions).

-Comparison between an exchange process method and a traditional process:
+Comparison Between an Exchange Process and a Traditional Process: Making Acid-Base Concepts More Relevant

-Comparison of the two methods: (1) an exchange process (a high relevant approach), HRA, which supports the societal, individual, and vocational dimension; (2) LRA, a traditional process (a low relevant approach), which does not support these dimensions.
-Learning through the HRA method reinforces three aspects, societal, individual, and vocational, which allows students to learn the topics (or concepts) relevant to their daily lives, such as the acid-base topic, which uses vinegar and baking acid as acids and soda as the base (Hugerat et al., 2018).
-Materials used every day, or the chemistry of everyday objects is based on students' experiences in life, which matches the curiosity of learners and cultivates in them different skills in the personal aspect; relevance in science studies encourages independent leadership in society, by better understanding the interaction between society and science (Hoving-Kouyoumdjian & Uunderwood, 2016).
-Regarding the professional aspect, this method provides an orientation to future professions and careers, preparation for academic or future professional training, and opens up professional career opportunities.
-In contrast, use of an LRA does not reinforce these three aspects; it is a traditional process and is in accordance with this method.
-For example, regarding the topic of acids and bases, the student learns about it using the lesson’s activities, learning experiences, and content to cover the course.
-However, the materials used are not from students’ life (Hugerat & Basheer, 2001; Hugerat, 2006).
+Learning through the HRA method reinforces the three aspects—societal, individual, and vocational—which allows students to learn topics or concepts relevant to their daily lives.
+Using common materials to explore the chemistry of everyday objects (for example, for the acid-base topic, using vinegar and baking acid as acids and baking soda as base17) matches the curiosity of learners and cultivates in them different personal skills; relevant science studies encourage independent leadership in society, by better understanding the interaction between society and science.20 Regarding the vocational aspect, this method provides an orientation to future professions and careers and preparation for academic or future professional training, and opens up professional career opportunities.

+In contrast, using a traditional LRA method does not reinforce the three aspects.
+For example, the student learns about acids and bases using the lesson’s activities, learning experiences, and content during the course, but the materials used are not encountered in students’ outside lives.21,22

-Siegel & Ranney's research (Siegel & Ranney, 2002) had two objectives: (a) to design and test new tools capable of reflecting changes in attitudes toward science over time and (b) investigation - to determine the effect of two similar curricula on the relationship between two groups.
-The basic results showed that, on average, students had a slightly positive outlook on science, and that it became more positive during the semester.
-In addition, the qualitative analysis using a head scale showed that the gains in both classes represent modest but appreciable changes.
+Siegel & Ranney’s research had two objectives: (a) to design and test new tools capable of reflecting changes in attitudes toward science over time and (b) investigation—to determine the effect of two similar curricula on the relationship between two groups.23 The basic results showed that, on average, students had a slightly positive outlook to science, and that it became more positive during the semester.
+In addition, qualitative analysis using a head scale showed that the gains in both classes were modest but appreciable.